adnanyangilic/ASP.Net_Core_5_Identity_Tables_in_Sqlite/README.md

 7-Put sqlite db file in a folder and modify connection string accordingly.
 8-Putting Sqlite db in folder is optional to easily arrange and upgrade folder read write permissions in remote plesk hosting.
 9-Db browser for Sqlite is management studio for Sqlite.
 Download and install it to work with internal structures and tables in Sqlite.
+10-Sqlite is 2-3 times faster than Mysql.
+But it does not have serving multi user at once feature.
+Sqlite does not have stored procedure feature.